-"RESOLVED, that the stockholders of Outlook Therapeutics, Inc. (the "Company") approve, on an advisory basis, compensation paid to the Company's named executive officers, as disclosed in Part III of the Company's annual report on Form 10-K for the year ending September 30, 2021 and its proxy statement for the 2022 Annual Meeting, pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the compensation tables and narrative discussion."
+"RESOLVED, that the stockholders of Outlook Therapeutics, Inc. (the "Company") approve, on an advisory basis, compensation paid to the Company's named executive officers, as disclosed in Part III of the Company's annual report on Form 10-K for the year ended September 30, 2022 and its proxy statement for the 2023 Annual Meeting, pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the compensation tables and narrative discussion."

 As an advisory vote, this proposal is not binding upon the Company, our Board or our Compensation Committee.
 Notwithstanding the advisory nature of this vote, our Board and the Compensation Committee, which is responsible for designing and administering the Company's named executive officer compensation program, value the opinions expressed by stockholders in their vote on this proposal, and will consider the outcome of the vote when making future compensation decisions for named executive officers.
 Furthermore, stockholders are welcome to bring any specific concerns regarding executive compensation to the attention of the Board at any time throughout the year.
-This proposal requires the affirmative vote of a majority of the votes present and entitled to vote on the proposal.
-Stockholders may vote "for" or "against" the proposal, or they may abstain from voting on the proposal.
-Abstentions will have the same effect as a vote "against" this proposal.
+This proposal requires the affirmative vote of a majority of the votes present and entitled to vote on the proposal (excluding abstentions and broker non-votes).
+Broker nonvotes and abstentions will have no effect on this proposal.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" PROPOSAL 3.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" PROPOSAL 5.